richardtylee/nfl_stats/README.md

 I created a Rails 6 app.
 There's only one route: http://localhost:3000/players

-To save time on the frontend, I'm using Bootstrap 5.
+To save time, I'm using [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) and [SQLite](https://www.sqlite.org/index.html).

 #### 1. Create a webpage which displays a table with the contents of [`rushing.json`](/rushing.json)